-Note • Using the following process to remove all the components of the previous integration application (including its menu, tables, scripts, and user interface components).
-However, this process does not remove any records from ServiceNow core tables.

-- In ServiceNow, navigate to System Applications > Applications, and click FlexNet Manager Suite Integration. - On the page that appears, click Delete.
-A confirmation dialog appears asking you to type in the word "delete". - 3.
+- Note: Using the following process to remove all the components of the previous integration application (including its menu, tables, scripts, and user interface components).
+However, this process does not remove any records from ServiceNow core tables. - To remove an outdated integration application: - 1.
+In ServiceNow, navigate to System Applications > Applications, and click FlexNet Manager Suite Integration. - 2.
+On the page that appears, click Delete. - A confirmation dialog appears asking you to type in the word "delete". - 3.
 Enter delete in the dialog, and click Ok.